Undergraduate Certificate in Earth, Ocean and Atmospheric Sciences

 3Requires some 100-level course prerequisites

-4Prerequisite: Class Standing 3 in any faculty
+4Prerequisite: Class Standing 3 (third year) in any faculty

 6Courses have recommended prerequisites